 My research focuses on diasporic subjectivity within the fields of cultural studies, postcolonial literature and theory, and Asian North American and Canadian literature.
-I have recently co-edited Human Rights and the Arts: Perspectives on Global Asia with Susan Henders (York, Political Science).
-This book rethinks the contexts and subjects of human rights by taking its lead from writers, artists, filmmakers, and dramatists in Asia and the Asian diaspora.
+I am co-editor of Human Rights and the Arts: Perspectives on Global Asia with Susan Henders (York, Politics).
+This book rethinks the contexts and subjects of human rights by taking its lead from writers, artists, filmmakers and dramatists in Asia and the Asian diaspora.
 My book, Eating Chinese: Culture on the Menu in Small Town Canada, examines the relationship between Chinese restaurants and Canadian culture.
 I am currently conducting research on a set of Chinese Canadian head tax certificates known as "C.I.
 9's."
 These certificates mark one of the first uses of identification photography in Canada.
 Drawing from this archive, my research explores the relationship between citizenship, photography, and anticipation as a mode of agency.
 For more information on this project, please see: https://masscapture.ca.

 “Mass Capture: the making of non-citizens and the Mainland Travel Permit for Hong Kong and Macau Residents.”
 Mobilities, Special issue: Migration Infrastructures and the Constitution of (Im)mobilities, 12.2 (2017): 188-98.